 PanoramasThings To Do

 One of the best panoramas of central Amsterdam is from the top of the Westerkerk Toren – the Westerkerk Church Bell Tower.
-Note, the Westertoren is currently closed for a long-term restoration.
+Note, the Westertoren is currently closed for a long-term restoration, the re-opening date is not known.

 At 40m high, the viewing platform is around half-way up the tower and gives a breathtaking view of Amsterdam.